Akira Jimbo: Background

 Akira Jimbo began drumming at the age of 18 when he joined the Keio University Light Music Society Big Band alongside future T-Square's keyboardist Hirotaka Izumi.
 He became a member of Casiopea in 1980.
 During his solo career, he formed Jimsaku, a duo consisting of himself and Casiopea's bassist Tetsuo Sakurai in 1989.
 He has also worked with Hiroyuki Noritake from T-Square in the drum duo Synchronized DNA.

 Jimbo uses a hybrid drumming style, combining elements of acoustic and electronic percussion, which is best demonstrated in his drum videos and at his drum clinics.
 By using the DTX drum triggering system, he is able to play fully orchestrated songs without a backing track.
+Prior to implementing that, his orchestrations had been arranged by American composer Gary Stockdale.
 Jimbo has assisted in the design of K Custom Hybrid Series of cymbals by Zildjian.
 His drum hero is Steve Gadd.

 In 1999, he won second place in the British drum magazine RHYTHM for most popular drummer.
 In June 2000, he became the first Asian drummer to be featured on the cover of Modern Drummer magazine.
 He appeared in the Modern Drummers Festival in 2000.